theninthsky/client-side-rendering/README.md

 Note that we do not inline the async chunks since that would force us to generate multiple HTML documents, one for each page (and so losing the _304 Not Modified_ status returned by a single HTML).
 In addition, this would negatively impact the Total Blocking Time of the page.

 This inlining method has only one disadvantage: the HTML file grows from about 2kb to about 100kb (depends on the implementation).
-However, that face that the CDN will return a _304 Not Modified_ status for later visits makes the size irrelevant.
+However, the fact that the CDN will return a _304 Not Modified_ status for later visits makes the HTML size mostly irrelevant.

 ## Deploying